Lucyjpjones/lj-fscr/README.md

    ![Config Vars](media/config-vars.png)

-   Enter variables (key and value) contained in the env.py file.
+   Enter the variables (key and value) contained in your environment settings or stored in an env.py.
 The keys are listed below and values are inputted by the user.

         - AWS_ACCESS_KEY_ID
         - AWS_SECRET_KEY_ID
         - DATABASE_URL
-        - DISABLE_COLLECTSTATIC
         - EMAIL_HOST_PASS
         - EMAIL_HOST_USER
         - SECRET_KEY